Maixck/DUAParaguay/README.md

 ## Technology rundown

-The project uses xhtml with html5 to display the main view, this also enables for easy conversion into the EPUB format.
+The project uses xhtml with html5 with bootstrap 4 to display the main view, this also enables for easy conversion into the EPUB format.
 The code for most interactive features is programmed in javascript with jQuery, [interact.js](https://github.com/taye/interact.js) and [popper.js](https://github.com/popperjs/popper.js) for additional interactive functionality.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)